x0prc/RTA-Plugin/README.md

 `cmake`, `glib`, `libpcap`

 # Setup
+- Install `luarocks` and `luasocket`
+- Add the lua file in Wireshark Plugins directory.
-- Change values in the `smtp_config` function with your SMTP server, Port, Email Address and Password, Sender and Recipient Email
+- Change values in the `smtp_config` function with your SMTP server, Port, Email Address and Password, Sender and Recipient Email.
+- Launch Wireshark.
+The plugins configured should work and display Alert messages.

 # Usage
 - On Linux: `~/.local/lib/wireshark/plugins/`